openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Studio provides you with flexibility when organizing your course.
-A common course model is for Sections to correspond to weeks, and for Subsections to correspond to lessons.
+A common course model is for sections to correspond to weeks, and for subsections to correspond to lessons.

 .. note::  We recommend that you review :ref:`Guidelines for Creating Accessible Content` before developing content for your course.